Ross65536/phpdev-on-docker/README.md

 You should keep your git's master branch always functional and frequently build and deploy your code.
 To do so, you will create a _docker_ image for your project and publish it at [docker hub](https://hub.docker.com/).
-LBAW's teachers will frequently pull all these images and make them available at http://<YOUR_GROUP>.lbaw-prod.fe.up.pt/.
+LBAW's production machine will frequently pull all these images and make them available at http://<YOUR_GROUP>.lbaw-prod.fe.up.pt/.
 This demo repository is available at [http://demo.lbaw-prod.fe.up.pt/](http://demo.lbaw-prod.fe.up.pt/).
 Make sure you are inside FEUP's network or VPN.